 It is rare for trained and professionally qualified therapists to find that a client cannot be ‘helped’, but I would encourage you to see this as a relationship we are developing.
 It may also be that your particular needs can be better served by a different type of therapy or you may need a gender specific therapist or one whose specialist area is more aligned to the definition of what you wish to work on.
 I will be fully supportive of your decisions throughout and if I can help with referrals or recommendations I will always strive to do so.

 Please ask for details, as I can sometimes offer concession or donation spaces for those in hardship, or discounts for booking a number of sessions in a block.
-I may be also able to signpost you.
+I may be also able to signpost you to free or affordable counselling.

 Yes, most certainly.
-I charge £45 for a one off hour long session.
+I charge £55.00 for a one-off hour long session.
 I would generally recommend you consider a course of a minimum of 6-10 sessions to feel the most benefit from counselling.

 If a session has been booked and you, the client, fail to turn up or give little or no warning of your intention to not attend, I attempt to rearrange your session at a time convenient for you within the next 7 days.
 I do charge 100% of the fee if you do not let me know about not attending in advance, since that time was set aside for you and I typically have other clients looking for appointments.